LordMartron94/Gpuarch/README.md

 )
 ```

 Adjust paths to match where your submodules live.
-With `use` entries in place, `import "gpuarch/vulkan/loader"` resolves to the local clone without proxy fetch.
+With `use` entries in place, `import "gpuarch/vulkan/loader"` (or the fully qualified GitHub path, if that is what the remote `go.mod` declares) resolves to the local clone without proxy fetch.

 Example submodule layout: